 Meum Athamanticum – The Forgotten Medical Plant

-In Germany today, health trends favor the rediscovery of traditional German medicine and klosterheilkunde.
+In Germany today, health trends currently favor the rediscovery of traditional German medicine and klosterheilkunde.
 And, as with many of Hildegard’s remedies, the primary curative properties of spignel apply to the stomach, addressing digestive issues, and promoting internal cleanse.

 In Bavaria, spignel appears commonly as a basic ingredient in the production of a stomach-strengthening, digestive liqueur referred to as Baerwurz.
-The healing effects include mild aphrodisiac, appetite stimulant, anti-flatulence / bloating, detoxification, purification, diuretic, heart strengthener, stomach fortifier, menstrual stimulater, toner, and revitalize.
+The healing effects include mild aphrodisiac, appetite stimulant, anti-flatulence / bloating, detoxification, purification, diuretic, heart strengthener, stomach fortifier, menstrual stimulater, toner, and revitalizer.

 This versatile medicinal plant also works as a spice or herbal salt in the kitchen.
 In contrast to dill, spignel retains its aroma even when dried.
 Spignel stimulates immediate appetite (but moderates long-term appetite) and promotes digestion.
 The fine dill-like foliage and the subterranean plant parts have a strong, intense taste.